 Resident Directors (RDs)

 The RDs at Providence are professional, permanent staff who live in residence and oversee residence life for their assigned buildings.
-These people direct residence programming for students but also serve as mentors and provide pastoral care.
-RDs are trained in suicide intervention and conflict resolution, and work to ensure that residence is a safe and supportive place for all students.
-Administrative duties such as room placement also fall to Residence Directors.
+They direct residence programming for students but also serve as mentors and provide pastoral care.
+RDs are trained in suicide intervention and conflict resolution and work to ensure that residence is a safe and supportive place for all students.
+Administrative duties such as room placement also fall to the Residence Directors.

 Resident Assistants (RAs)

 The RAs at Providence are student leaders, selected each year from among those who are interested in serving their community and developing leadership skills.
 RAs live in residence and organize weekly Care Groups for the other students in their assigned hall.
 These people are on the front line of residence living, providing support and ensuring that community life is respected and enjoyed by all.

 It is normal to feel anxious about meeting your new roommate for the first time.
 However, be assured that your Resident Director carefully matches roommates based on the personal preferences you have provided in your application package.
 It is important to these staff that you have a great first year in residence because dorm is a once-in-a-lifetime opportunity; you will meet people with different views and different ways of doing things, and you will learn more about yourself and the type of person you want to become – all with the support of the wider Providence community.
 Your roommate is one part of this community, and is likely a little anxious too!
 Here are a few tips to help your first interactions go smoothly: